d4np3/pychain/README.md

-# Module 18 - Blockchain
+# Module 18 - PyChain Ledger

 This is the page for the eighteenth module of the Fintech Bootcamp course, covering introduction to Blockchain.